E-Dmz/tutos/tuto-connect.md

 # run jupyter lab and specify port
 jupyter lab --port=8180
 ```
-As the local and distant port numbers are the same you can use the link or http://localhost:8180/lab directly
+- as the local and distant port numbers are the same, you can use the link displayed in the terminal or http://localhost:8180/lab (may need a password)

-With `jupyter lab`:
-- experience is identical when you're on a distant or local computer
+- and voilà!
+The experience is identical on a distant or local computer
-- with `jupyter lab`'s `Launcher`:
+- with `jupyter lab`'s you can:
+    - edit and run a notebook
+    - navigate in your file system
-    - you can use `Terminal` to run commands (`git`)
-    - you can use `Text File` for edition
+    - use `Launcher`'s `Terminal` to run commands (`git`) or `Text File` for edition
-- most of all: you can easily transfer files from and to the distant computer
+    - most of all: you can easily transfer files from (right-click and `Download`) and to (drag and drop) the distant computer

 ## Running other servers
-You can do several port redirection to launch different servers
+You can do several port redirection to launch several servers
 - `jupyter notebook` (that i sometimes for its shortcuts and overall UX)
-- `uvicorn` **(didn't test)**
+- `uvicorn` **(didn't try)**
 - `streamlit` **(didn't test)**

+## What you cannot do **(as far as I know)**
+- Use VS Code
+- `gcloud auth login`, `heroku login`?? **(didn't try)**

 ## The problem with public IPs...
 - ... is that they can change.
+I had that bitter experience on the one but last day of the project.
-- from your local network you can run: `curl ifconfig.me`
+- From your local network you can always run: `curl ifconfig.me`
-- I do not know a way to know a public IP from the outside world... you may need DynDNS for this **(didn't test)**
+- But I do not know a way get your public IP from the outside world... you may need DynDNS for this **(didn't try)**
-- with a NAS remote user interface you can run a command that writes the IP address to a file **(didn't test)**
+- with a NAS remote user interface you can run a command that writes the IP address to a file **(didn't try)**

 ## Optional: WOL
 - Required only if you want to remotely switch on your desktop.